How Long Does a Silk Press Last and 5 Tips to Making it Last Longer

 Okay, that might be a little dramatic.
 But, seriously.
 You paid good money and gave up your time to get your hair bone straight.

-Don't let a good nights' sleep ruin it.
-If you want to maintain your perfect hairdo, then you need to wrap your hair at night in a satin or silk scarf or bonnet.
-When I wear a silk press, it's nearly impossible for my hair to stay in a wrap.
+Don't let a good night's sleep ruin it.
+To maintain your perfect hairdo, you must wrap your hair at night in a satin or silk scarf or bonnet.
+Unfortunately, when I wear a silk press, it's nearly impossible for my hair to stay in a wrap.

-Here's my little tip to keeping your hair wrapped up throughout the night.
+Here's my little tip for keeping your hair wrapped throughout the night.

 Tip #1 – Secure your wrap with a wave or wig cap

-When I first started wrapping up my silk presses, I was perplexed as to how I could keep my hair in place.
+When I first started wrapping up my silk presses, I was perplexed about how to keep my hair in place.
 That's when a hairstylist suggested that I place a wave or wig cap over my hair.
 It worked like a charm!
-Except, the wave cap itself didn't stay in place so well, which leads to my next trip.
+But, unfortunately, the wave cap didn't stay in place, leading to my next tip.

 Head Wrap